sliechti/feedrdr/README.md

 ### Setting up Eclipse project

   * 3rd party dependencies should be picked up by ivy, see ivy.xml
-    * If not, install the Ivy DE plugin from the Eclipse's marketplace
+    * If not, install the Ivy DE plug-in from the Eclipse's marketplace
     * Go to Project Properties / Build Path / Libraries / Add
     * .. and add a new Library -> Ivy DE Managed Dependencies
   * Go to Window / Preferences / Server / Runtime Environments -> Add new Tomcat 8 runtime